Commemoration to showcase decades of progress and leadership in cancer care and research

 Over the last decade, Dana-Farber researchers have helped to usher in a new era in personalized cancer treatment using precision medicine, targeted treatments and becoming a world leader in leveraging the human immune system to fight cancer.
-Advancements
+Advancements have included:

 - Nivolumab (Optivo) becomes the first drug targeting the PD-L1 protein on cancer cells to be approved by the U.S. Food and Drug Administration.
 The drug, part of a revolution in cancer immunotherapy, derives from research by Dana-Farber scientists.

 - Officials launch Profile, a research program that enables all adult patients treated at the Dana-Farber Brigham Cancer Center to have their tumor tissue scanned for genetic mutations known or suspected of being linked to cancer.